neurontist/Machine-Learning-and-Data-Science-Projects/README.md

-# Machine-Learning-Projects
+# Machine Learning and Data Science Projects
-A collection of machine learning projects showcasing algorithms, model building, and real-world problem solving.
-Includes work in supervised and unsupervised learning, NLP, reinforcement learning.
+A collection of machine learning projects showcasing algorithms, model building, and real-world problem solving, Data-Science related tasks like EDA and Visualizations.